Kozea/Radicale/user_documentation.rst

 Moreover, python 2.6 suffers `a bug <http://bugs.python.org/issue5103>`_ causing huge timeout problems with SSL.
-No workaround will be added in Radicale, please ask the Python developpers for a fix or use Python 3.x.
+No workaround will be added in Radicale, please ask the Python developers for a fix or use Python 3.x.

 Crypt Support
 -------------